ksampathkumar/ckp/README.md

 ## to find public-IP
 please use any one of the instructions :https://www.tecmint.com/find-linux-server-public-ip-address/

 ## Databases:
 1. MYSQL
 2. MongoDB

 ## To run the server:
 cd to the directory server/

 # start the server:
 ```
 node server.js
 ```

 # Expected message:
 	CKP Server Running on port xxxxx
 	Connected to MongoDB server
 	Connected to mysql Server

+please proceed further only after geting the above message on console.

 # Open in Web-Browser
 Open browser of your choice and type in ```ip:port``` to get to index.html page